Gion-KS/FacebookBot/README.md

 =======================

-A simple library to automatize facebook without the official API All the functions are made scrapping and parsing mbasic.facebook.com
+A simple library to automatize facebook without the official API All the functions are made scraping and parsing mbasic.facebook.com

 ## Available functions: